ibm-cloud-docs/codeengine/troubleshoot-build.md

 ### 3. Ephemeral storage limit reached during build
 {: #ts-build-ephemeral-limit}

 When a build runs, it needs to load the source code.
 When you use a Docker build, the base image needs to be downloaded and the necessary steps to build the target image need to be performed.
 The build run needs disk space for these steps, which is released once the build run is finished.
 This disk space is called *ephemeral* local storage.
 Depending on whether you choose a `small`, `medium`, `large`, or `xlarge` size for your build, a maximum amount of ephemeral storage is available to a build run.
-When the maximum ephemeral storage is reached, the build run is terminated with an error message; for example:
+When the maximum ephemeral storage is reached, the build run is terminated with an error message; for example,

 **Example error messages**